 Collaborative Practice is commonly regarded as a form of Alternative Dispute Resolution.
 However, since the Collaborative Practice has proven to be highly effective throughout North America, as well as Europe and other parts of the world, it is fast becoming more mainstream in Canada and widely recommended as a smart resolution process.
 Some well-known celebrities who have relied on this process include Gywneth Paltrow, Madonna and Cameron Crowe.

 The bottom line: Clients achieve a high degree of satisfaction in the Collaborative Process and the outcome.

 Common issues related to property, spousal and child support as well as custody, are considered corollary to divorce and are usually resolved before a divorce is granted.

+The only ground for divorce is marriage breakdown.
 If parties are separated and living apart for one year, this is sufficient evidence to show a marriage breakdown has taken place.

 A divorce proceeding can be initiated any time after separation, but a divorce will not be granted by the court until one year after the date of separation.

 - if there was adultery and not more than 90 days have lapsed since it was discovered; or